 Another option for a language using a more visual/kinesthetic learning process would be Chinese.
 I studied Mandarin for two years in college, after many years of wanting to learn it, and it was a very rewarding experience.
 Yes, it is considered ‘harder’ than other foreign langauges, but this is mostly because of the writing system of characters.
 To truly be literate in Chinese, one must recognize thousands of characters; however, this uses a visual-processing center of the brain, which is a different area than the one used to process English.
 Therefore, dyslexic students may not experience the same troubles with reading/spelling as they would in English.
 One thing that may be more difficult for a dyslexic student learning Chinese would be the great amount of homophones, and getting the pronunciations of the tones correct.
 If you have a musically-inclined student, however, the tones will be processed in that part of the brain and you needn’t worry.
 I found speaking/listening the easiest part of learning Mandarin, as well as the grammar.
 It has a very simplified and logical grammar system compared to English.

 Lastly, I would consider a language with a more direct sound-to-symbol ratio than English.
 This is true for Spanish, and I’m told, Turkish and Indonesian.
-Also, there are rarer languages which have no written component at all (ie. Hmong, which is taught at the University of Wisconsin).
 Do some research, and you should be able to find a language which suits your student – and remember that motivation can go a long way toward overcoming the difficulties involved.